 Intercompany eliminations remove internal transactions between related entities in a corporate group, ensuring consolidated financial statements reflect only external activity.
-They prevent double-counting of revenue and expenses, improve reporting accuracy, and support compliance with accounting standards such as GAAP and IFRS.
+AI-powered automation prevents double-counting, improves accuracy, and supports compliance with accounting standards such as GAAP and IFRS.

 These adjustments are essential for producing accurate financial statements, yet they often remain a slow, manual, and error-prone task for finance teams.